Intro

 The “Austrian Melangerie” program focuses on traditional Austrian cuisine adapted for airline service.

-Passengers receive complimentary water on request plus chocolate taler from Salzburg Schokolade.
+Passengers receive complimentary water on request, along with a chocolate sampler from Salzburg Schokolade.

 The club sandwich revealed Austrian’s attention to detail: fresh ingredients, generous filling, and crusts removed.

-Their menu feels distinctly Austrian rather than generically European, showcasing local brands and traditional preparations that connect passengers to their destination culture.
+Their menu feels Austrian rather than generically European, showcasing local brands that connect passengers to their destination culture.

 Conclusion